 What Training Is Needed to Become a Bookkeeper?

-Bookkeepers help businesses keep track of their financial transactions, and they need strong skills in math and financial accounting.
+Bookkeepers help businesses keep track of their financial transactions, so they need strong skills in math and financial accounting.
 Read this article to learn more about the education requirements for becoming a bookkeeper.
 Schools offering Bookkeeping degrees can also be found in these popular choices.

 The American Institute of Professional Bookkeepers (AIPB) offers both members and nonmembers the ability to become a Certified Bookkeeper (CB) by passing a certification exam.
 When you hold this optional certification, you prove your bookkeeping knowledge and professional status to potential employers.
-To receive the CB designation, you must have at least two years of full-time work experience or the equivalent in part-time or freelance bookkeeping work (www.aipb.org).
+To receive the CB designation, you must have at least two years of full time work experience, or the equivalent in part-time or freelance bookkeeping work (www.aipb.org).
 You must also sign AIPB's Code of Ethics; as a bookkeeper, you will likely be privy to proprietary information concerning a company's finances.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: